BNdungu/openssl/confidentiality/log.md

 openssl rsa -in key.pri -noout -text
 ```

-<u>Private keys are used to sign some data or decrypt some data</u>
+_Private keys are used to sign some data or decrypt some data_